 Luckely for us the others day went a lot smoother and we were able to for fill all our tasks.
 We also saw a lot of amazing animals, I say a red-eared slider, another group even saw a boa constrictor.
 There are a lot of different birds, from a small als your handpalm to a big bird of prey.
 We also saw some toucans!
-And for me the highlight was seeing a golden handed tamarin and the famous squirrel monkey.
+And for me, the highlight was seeing a golden handed tamarin and the famous squirrel monkey.

-Relaxing in the nature
+Relaxing in nature

 Besides the dolphins there were a lot of other things to see, we saw a lot of white herons, also some blue ones, we saw some red ibises and Fregat birds!
 At the end of the river, where it meets the sea, we got out of the boat.
 We went for a lovely beach walk.
-There was a lot to find on the beach, from parts of mangrove trees, which wood is really really heavy!, to lots of different seeds.
+There was a lot to find on the beach, from parts of mangrove trees, which wood is really really heavy! to lots of different seeds.
 We also find remains of the eggs from sea turtles.
-The beach we where is one of the places where the sea turtles are laying their eggs, unfortunately we where in the wrong season.
+The beach we were is one of the places where the sea turtles are laying their eggs, unfortunately, we where in the wrong season.
 We had to be satisfied with the remains of the eggs.

 Reason for the trip

 So we where in Surinam, not only to learn a lot about conducting fieldwork and living in an area that is so different from what we are used to.
 But also to gather the data we need for making our forest management plan.
-We can not wright a plan if we do not know what is available in the forest.
+We can not write a plan if we do not know what is available in the forest.
 So everything we learned in the first week inside the education forest, we did now again in the community forest in Pokigron.

 While I’m writing down about my experience in Surinam, the school will start again in less than a day.
 So that means that the next few weeks will be busy, full of hard work.
 So that we will be able to deliver a good plan, full of good ideas and everything that is required for a good forest management plan.
 Wish me luck!